Vyral/sandy-eagon-blog/_posts/2019-11-15-changing-families-mean-changing-needs.md

   https://vyralmarketing.s3.amazonaws.com/Sandy+Eagon/2019/Changing+Families+Mean+Changing+Needs.mp4
 pullquote: >-
-  When your family is evolving, that’s when you should think about whether your home needs still fit with your family.
+  When your family is evolving, that’s when you should think about whether your home still fits with your family's needs.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false